Get

 Side Effects of Vaccinations

 Following vaccination, cats may experience soreness, fever, and lethargy.
 On occasion, localized swelling may be noted.
-It is encouraged that reactions that occur following vaccination administration be reported to your veterinarian.
+It is encouraged that reactions that occur following vaccination administration be reported to a veterinarian.
 In some situations, more serious hypersensitivity reactions may occur including anaphylaxis.

 Injection site sarcomas can occur because of inflammation following injection.
 Fortunately, this is not a common occurrence since non-adjuvanted vaccinations have become more readily utilized.
 Sarcoma formation is still a possibility, and as a result, most veterinarians will administer vaccinations in a location that can allow for surgical removal if a sarcoma were to develop.